zalo3102/Master-Thesis/README.md

 ## Contents
 The study includes:

-- Implementation of Full and Sparse GPs using PyTorch and GPyTorch.
+- Implementation of Full and Sparse Variational GPs using PyTorch and GPyTorch.

 - Evaluation of kernel functions, hyperparameter optimization, and robustness under data scarcity.